 Blair’s love for horses started as a very young girl.
 She grew up on a horse farm.
-She showed Hunter jumpers, Dressage, Side Saddle and Western along with training, breeding and riding for pleasure (trail riding).
+She showed Hunter jumpers, Dressage, Side Saddle and Western along with training, breeding, trail riding, and riding for pleasure.

-Blair is married (Adam) since 2005.
-She and Adam have 2 children: Olivia (8 yrs. old) and Warren (5 yrs. old).
+Blair has been married to her husband Adam since 2005.
+She and Adam have 2 children: Olivia (10 yrs. old) and Warren (7 yrs. old).
 They own and operate a 90 + acre farm in Garrard County.

 Laura is a PATH certified therapeutic riding instructor and has a bachelor’s in both Equine Science and Social Work.
 She graduated from Asbury University in 2015 and was hired on at Hooves of Hope that summer.
 Laura has experience in Western, Dressage, low level jumping, Polo, and in training both ranch horses and police horses.
 She is currently exploring the world of liberty work with her horse Gavin.
 Laura’s love for horses started early on at the age of eight and has grown into her professional career!
 She developed a desire to use horses to serve people while in high school and continued to expand her knowledge and experience at Asbury University and while working at various barns and camps.
 Laura enjoys training our horses, coordinating programs, teaching therapeutic riding lessons, managing the horse herd, and coordinating our volunteers and interns.
 Aside from her love of horses, Laura enjoys hiking, gardening, creating art projects, spending time with her friends, traveling the world, and going on walks with her dog Dozer.